andrew/ultimate-awesome/README.md

 - [tech-in-nepal](https://github.com/sparshrestha/tech-in-nepal) - Awesome list of startups, companies and models of entrepreneurship from Nepalese in Technology.
 - [awesome-creators-chatgpt](https://github.com/thumbnailpeak-head/awesome-creators-chatgpt) - A curated list of awesome GPTs for creators .
 - [awesome-ICA](https://github.com/tpl2go/awesome-ICA) - A list of resources related to Independent Component Analysis.
+- [awesome-nonprofit](https://github.com/tresni/awesome-nonprofit) - A list of vendors that provide discounts for non-profit organizations.
 - [awesome-tools](https://github.com/tsunejui/awesome-tools) - A curated list of tools and libraries I found.
 - [Awesome-Belarusian](https://github.com/viachaslavic/Awesome-Belarusian) - List of resources devoted to the Belarusian language.
 - [awesome-youtube](https://github.com/willowiscool/awesome-youtube) - 📺 Curated list of awesome, high-quality (somewhat educational) YouTube channels.